-The financial statements of the Trust are prepared on a modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States, or GAAP.
-Although this basis of accounting is permitted for royalty trusts by the U.S. Securities and Exchange Commission the ("SEC"), the financial statements of the Trust differ from GAAP financial statements because revenues are not accrued in the month of production and cash reserves may be established for specified contingencies and deducted which could not be accrued in GAAP financial statements.
+The financial statements of the Trust are prepared on a modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States ("GAAP").
+Although this basis of accounting is permitted for royalty trusts by the U.S. Securities and Exchange Commission the ("SEC"), the financial statements of the Trust differ from GAAP financial statements mainly because revenues are not accrued in the month of production and cash reserves may be established which would not be accrued in GAAP financial statements.
+Further, Trust expenses are recorded when paid and not in the month they were incurred.